Become a mentor

 On this page you can register to be a ScreenSkills mentor.

-We are seeking volunteer mentors from across the screen industry to work with mentees on the ScreenSkills Mentoring Programme (film, TV, animation, games and VFX) as well as to mentor trainees on ScreenSkills trainee programmes (film, HETV and animation).
+We are seeking volunteer mentors from across the screen industry to work with mentees on the ScreenSkills Mentoring Programme (film, TV, animation, games and VFX) as well as to mentor trainees on ScreenSkills trainee programmes (film, HETV and animation) and mentees on the ScreenSkills Unscripted Editing mentoring programme.

 Mentoring is a personal and professional development opportunity in which the mentor shares their experience and knowledge with a mentee who wants to grow and progress.
 ScreenSkills offers structured, professional support to mentors and mentees and free training, resources and guidance.
 Mentoring is a two-way confidential partnership of development, dialogue, learning and challenge.